The Rock Back Workout - Train Like Dwayne Johnson

 Grab a couple of dumbbells and head for a flat bench.
 Lay down on your chest with your chin at the top of the bench and the dumbbells on the ground on each side of the bench.

 With just a slight bend on your elbows, start the upward movement slowly and bring the dumbbells up to shoulder height.
-You'll definitely feel this in your shoulder blades on the last rep.
+You'll feel this in your shoulder blades on the last rep.

 Wide-Grip Pull-Ups